lun0522/lighter/README.md

 ![](https://docs.google.com/uc?id=1uVO1xYuN5EX2tBtQ-Yxb44eFEsVMRW7g)

+(**PushConstant** is not shown in the inheritance graph, since it does not own an underlying buffer object.)

 #### 3.2.1.1 **UniformBuffer** and **PushConstant**

-(**PushConstant** is not shown in the inheritance graph, since it does not own an underlying buffer object.)

 Both of them are used to pass uniform data.
 When constructed, both of them will allocate memory on both host and device.
-The user should call `HostData()` to get a pointer to the host data, populate the data and call `Flush()` to send it to the device.
+Before rendering a frame, the user should acquire a pointer to the host data, populate it and flush to the device.

 According to [Vulkan specification](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/html/chap36.html#limits-minmax), to be compatible of all devices, we only allow **PushConstant** to have at most 128 bytes for each frame.
-However, it is possible to push more than 128 bytes to one graphics pipeline using multiple instances of **PushConstant**.
-We expect the user to refrain from doing that, and we currently cannot detect whether it really happens.
-We might find a better way to enforce the size limit.
+Besides, since it is possible to push constant to one graphics pipeline using multiple instances of **PushConstant**, we also check the total size in **Pipeline** to make sure it is still no more than 128 bytes.

 #### 3.2.1.2 **StaticPerVertexBuffer** and **DynamicPerVertexBuffer**

 **StaticPerVertexBuffer** is more commonly use, which stores vertex data that does not change once constructed.
-The data will be sent to it via the staging buffer during construction, so that the final vertex buffer can be made only visible to the device, to provide the most efficient data access.

 **DynamicPerVertexBuffer** provides a buffer to which we can send different data of different size before each render call.
 The buffer tracks the current size of